-Katsushika Hokusai, "Under the Wave off Kanagawa", ca. 1829-1833, polychrome woodblock print.
+Katsushika Hokusai, Under the Wave off Kanagawa, ca. 1829-1833, polychrome woodblock print.

-One can see a number of problematic areas in this example, regarding language, date, and authority.
-A) The relation between Japanese and English record is not obvious, since they do not seem to share much at first sight, not even the same digits in the date.
-They need to be connected in a way that makes clear, for example, what is the original title of the work, in which script is it written, and possibly how should it be pronounced.
+One can see a number of problematic areas in this example regarding language, date, and authority.
+A) The relation between the Japanese and English records is not obvious, since they do not seem to share much at first sight, not even the same digits in the date.
+They need to be connected in a way that makes clear, for example, what is the original title of the work, in which script it is written, and possibly how should it be pronounced.
 B) The date is recorded in two different notations, in a Gregorian and a Japanese format.
-That means, if for example, machines (or databases) are asked to sort Japanese work records chronologically, the original date needs to be machine readable (so that a machine understands the relevant characters as a date), or the Japanese date needs to be converted into a (western) date format.
+That means, if, for example, machines (or databases) are asked to sort Japanese work records chronologically, the original date needs to be machine readable (so that a machine understands the relevant characters as a date), or the Japanese date needs to be converted into a western date format.
 C) Entities like artist name, work title, and work technique are recorded in different languages and different scripts.
-To make clear, which name or term/concept is meant and to prevent disambiguation issues, they should be linked to authoritative lists of names, work titles, and techniques, respectively.
-Ideally, these authority files contain the entity or term in different languages, like English, or Japanese.
+To make clear which name or term/concept is meant and to prevent disambiguation issues, they should be linked to authoritative lists of names, work titles, and techniques, respectively.
+Ideally, these authority files contain the entity or term in different languages, like English or Japanese.

-This example illustrates some of the challenges we met while we developed our VRA Core metadata editor Ziziphus.
-Although this metadata standard was very flexible for describing the art work, in a number of cases we had to expand it to accommodate features rarely seen in "western" art works but rather common for NLS metadata.
+This example illustrates some of the challenges we met while we developed our VRA Core metadata editor Ziziphus (now discontinued, technical conceptualization exists for a version 2.0).
+Although this metadata standard was very flexible for describing the artwork, in a number of cases, we had to expand it to accommodate features rarely seen in "western" artworks but rather common for NLS metadata.
+(Dushay [2013] provides good background information regarding the issues related to working with and processing of CJK scripts in a pragmatic way.
+For an introduction about the different script systems and their encoding in the Unicode standard, see The Unicode Consortium [2020], chaps.
+6 "Writing Systems and Punctuation" and 18 "East Asia.")
 We discussed our ideas with members of the VRA Data Standards Committee and documented our suggestions in an open access file (Arnold 2013).
-We developed expanded schema files, "vra-strictCluster.xsd" and "vraCluster.xsd", and published them on GitHub.
-The following examples make use of data from the CCO sample records, where Hokusai's "Great Wave" is also included.
+We developed expanded schema files, "vra-strictCluster.xsd" and "vraCluster.xsd," and published them on GitHub.
+The following examples make use of data from the CCO sample records, where Hokusai's Great Wave is also included.
 I'm using them to discuss some of the specific encoding problems we faced and to demonstrate how our VRA Core 4 extension can help solving them.
-On a larger scale I aim at raising awareness of a bias in individual metadata standards based on the prominent use of Latin script metadata examples and the perhaps inadequate role of NLS material examples, which may even lead to the loss of parts of the original information, and how a solution may be approached.
+On a larger scale, I aim at raising awareness of a bias in individual metadata standards based on the prominent use of Latin script metadata examples and the perhaps inadequate role of NLS material examples, which may even lead to the loss of parts of the original information, and how a solution may be approached.